How to Bake Chicken Breasts (Juicy Every Time)

 4. Bake 10 minutes at 425 degrees, then flip the chicken over.

 6. Rest the chicken 5 minutes.
 Squeeze the roasted lemons over the chicken — a pair of tongs is a perfect tool for this!
 Transfer to a serving platter.
-Add a tablespoon or two of water or chicken broth to the sheet pan to create a tasty sauce.
+Add a tablespoon or two of water or chicken broth to the sheet pan and scrape up the drippings into a proper pan sauce

 Super-Juicy Baked Chicken Breasts